History

 Architecture

-The Upper Mill is situated south-east of the castle and the town, on the Mill Canal, flowing from Lake Balewskie as a natural stream, and from the Stary Targ as an artificial watercourse.
-Near the mill, the lock divided the canal waters, discharging some of them to the Relief Channel (“Vorfluchtgraben”) bypassing the town.
-Thanks to this system, it was possible to protect Malbork from excess water from spring thaws.
-In this place the oldest municipal waterworks also began.
+The Upper Mill was located south-east of the castle and the town, on the Mill Canal, flowing from Lake Balewskie as a natural stream, and from Stary Targ as an artificial watercourse.
+Near the mill, a lock divided the waters of the Mill Canal, discharging part of them into the Relief Canal (“Vorfluchtgraben”), which bypasses the town.
+Thanks to this system, it was possible to protect Malbork against excess water from spring thaws.
+The oldest town waterworks also started from there.
+Next to the Upper Mill, there was a large, perhaps artificial, reservoir called Lake Bakery.
+It dammed water for the mill and also served as a source of drinking water for the town, supplied to eleven wells via wooden pipes.

 Current state